 Weaving Our Lands

-To bring some warmth and cheer this Autumn, we are inviting Bootle Residents to connect to Linacre’s ancestral heritage, land practices, and sustainable textile futures through weaving.
+To bring some warmth and cheer this Autumn, we invited Bootle Residents to connect to Linacre’s ancestral heritage, land practices, and sustainable textile futures through weaving.

-From weaving rituals to mark out our land, to local heritage, warp-looms and recycled cloth; join weavers Raisa Kabir and Kirsty Leadbetter from Liverpool Weaving Company to learn new skills, develop knowledge and connect with Linacre’s history and old practices.
+From weaving rituals to mark out our land, to local heritage, warp-looms and recycled cloth; we invited local people to join weavers Raisa Kabir and Kirsty Leadbetter from Liverpool Weaving Company to learn new skills, develop knowledge and connect with Linacre’s history and old practices.
 Each session will take place against the backdrop of Linacre Mission’s Albert Hall — a heritage space which has recently been lovely restored.